 Lee with Stone co-founder Steve Wagner on April 14, 1999 celebrating their first bottling run on their then new Maheen bottler.
 [Note: photos purloined from Facebook & Stone Brewing.]

-Today is also the birthday of Chuck Silva, brewmaster at Green Flash Brewing in San Diego.
-His West Coast IPA has taken the world by storm, and personally, I love his Tripel and Le Freak.
+Today is also the birthday of Chuck Silva, former brewmaster at Green Flash Brewing in San Diego.
+His West Coast IPA has taken the world by storm, and personally, I loved his Tripel and Le Freak.
 The big, shiny new brewery they recently built is also pretty amazing.
+But eventually Chuck wanted to something of his own, and he recently opened Silva Brewing Company in the Central Coast of California, around his native San Luis Obispo area in Paso Robles.
 Join me in wishing Chuck a very happy birthday.

-Today is the 53rd birthday of Mitch Steele, production manager/head brewer at Stone Brewing.
+Today is the 55th birthday of Mitch Steele, former production manager/head brewer at Stone Brewing.
 Mitch started out at the tiny San Andreas Brewery in Hollister, California but spent a number of years at one of the much larger Budweiser breweries when he brewed for Anheuser-Busch, before finding a home at Stone.
+More recently, he’s left that job to create something of his own, this time a yet-to-be-named brewery to be located in Atlanta, Georgia.
+My wild ass guess that he’s been punking us all along and will actually be tbd, something like Tuxedo Brewing & Distilling, or maybe Tech Brewing & Distilling.
 He’s obviously a terrific brewer but is also a great person and close friend, too.
-He was also my roomie for GABF judging three years ago and is also the author of IPA: Brewing Techniques, Recipes and the Evolution of India Pale Ale.
+He has also been my roomie for GABF judging a couple of years and is also the author of IPA: Brewing Techniques, Recipes and the Evolution of India Pale Ale.
 He’s a big advocate for craft beer and always willing to help out a fellow brewer or homebrewer.
 Join me in wishing Mitch a very happy birthday.

 Mitch picking up his 3rd Place award on the floor of GABF 2009 for Stone’s Levitation Ale on cask at a special judging at the Great British Beer Festival in 2009 (and which I had the pleasure to judge).